-- The number of marks is given in brackets [ ] at the end of each question or part question. - The total number of marks for this paper is 42. - A list of physics equations is printed on page 4 and 5. - The Periodic Table is printed on the back page.
+- The number of marks is given in brackets [] at the end of each question or part question. - The total number of marks for this paper is 42. - A list of physics equations is printed on page 2. - The Periodic Table is printed on the back page. - This document consists of 20 pages.
+Any blank pages are indicated.